Treppenhaus/saufi/readme.md

-saufi is a german drinking game, you put in your usernames and just do what the app tells you. you can play this at [https://saufi.giveme.pizza/](https://saufi.giveme.pizza/)
+saufi is a german drinking game, you put in your usernames and just do what the app tells you. you can play this at [https://saufi.giveme.pizza/](https://saufi.giveme.pizza/) or the NEW VERSION: [https://saufi2.giveme.pizza/](https://saufi2.giveme.pizza/)

 i made this a website so everyone can use it from anywhere.